Galois module structure of algebraic integers of the simplest cubic field: Branch classes and associated orders

 \section{Branch classes and associated orders}

 This section discusses the Galois module structure of the ring of integers of an abelian number field that was obtained by Leopoldt \cite{Leo}.
 We have a well-written article \cite{Le} by Lettl that simplifies Leopoldt's work.
-Let $L$ be an abelian number field with a Galois group $G$ and conductor $\mathfrak f$.
-Let $X$ be the corresponding group of Dirichlet characters of $L$.
-We denote the $p$-adic valuation of $x \in \Q$ for a prime number $p$ by $v_p (x)$.
+Let $L$ be an abelian number field with Galois group $G$ and conductor $\mathfrak f$.
+Let $\mathscr X$ be the group of Dirichlet characters associated to $L$.
+Let $v_p(x)$ denote the $p$-adic valuation of $x \in \Q$ for a prime number $p$.
 For any $m\in \mathbb Z_{>0}$, we put

 where the first product runs over all odd prime numbers $p$ dividing $m$, and the second product runs over all prime numbers $p$ that satisfy $v_p (m)\geq 2$.
 Put